MatheusMAssis/League-of-Legends-Analysis/README.md

 * [**league_preprocessing.ipynb**](https://github.com/MatheusMAssis/League-of-Legends-Analysis/blob/master/league_preprocessing.ipynb) is the file where I created the main csv file.
 I used Beautiful Soup to read my html file with all the games I wanted displayed on the page.
 * [**league_analysis.ipynb**](https://github.com/MatheusMAssis/League-of-Legends-Analysis/blob/master/league_analysis.ipynb) is the file where I generated the results that are displayed on my dashboard.
 Also, it's the main file for understanding my approach to achieve results using this database.

+## Conclusions
+My stress came through an excessive streak of losses when I couldn't do anything in the game.
+That happened mostly because I was unable to maintain my farm at high levels as the months passed by.
+If you don't know about League of Legends, farm is the main way to earn gold throughout the match.
+Also, as an ADC, I need to have items to become strong and carry the game, so I need to earn as much gold as I can.

+One important thing to notice is that I went from Bronze to Gold, so that can justify my loss of farm and wins in the early months.
+In addition, I was playing a lot more than usual, and that probably made me perform bad due to excess of playing.

+For the champions analysis, I chose my Top 3 picks and made their own analysis.
+I still love Aphelios, even though I'm not that good with him...
+Maybe that's another reason for my bad performance.

 ## Built With

 * [Python](https://www.python.org/) - Programming Language used.